4dn-dcic/tibanna/docs/installation.rst

 To only run workflows using Tibanna, you need a regular user credentials.

-Once you have the user credentials, we can add that information to the local machine using ``awscli`` or by manually creating two files in ``~/.aws``.
+Once you have the user credentials, we can add that information to the local machine using one of the following three methods:

+  1) using ``awscli``
+  2) by manually creating two files in ``~/.aws``.
+  3) setting AWS environment variables

+Details of each method is described below.
 Tibanna uses this information to know that you have the permission to deploy to your AWS account.

+1) using ``awscli``

 ::